LCSB-BioCore/GigaSOM.jl/README.md

 Once `julia` has been installed, follow [these instructions](https://docs.julialang.org/en/v1/manual/getting-started/) to get started.

+:bulb: If you are a complete beginner with Julia, you can follow an extensive tutorial [here].
+Primarily, you should familiarize yourself with the [Julia package manager](https://julialang.github.io/Pkg.jl/v1/getting-started/).

 ## Installation

 At the Julia prompt, add the `GigaSOM` package: